nasim67reja/react_fundamental/more-important/redux_basics/README.md

 ## Using Redux data in React Component

-- we need to use the `JavaScript useSelector()` hook.
+- we need to use the `useSelector()` hook.
 Now we can access the data from redux store in our functional component by using useSelector().
 - We need to pass a function in their. a function which will be executed by react-redux.
 A function which then basically determines which piece of data we wanna extract from our store.

 ```JavaScript